These are some of the most common questions I get about my 4x4 van conversion kit. Feel free to email me for more details.

 Q. What is done about the bolt pattern difference?

 A. The donor axle will have the 8 on 170mm bolt pattern, and the vans are 8 on 6.5".
 There are a few options to make the change.
 Option 1: Install rear wheel spacers that change the bolt pattern as well as increase the trac width to match the front.
 Option 2: Swap the rear axle assembly to a Sterling 10.5" (disc brake).
-Option 3: Upgrade the axle with the RSC kit. (more info on the axle page)
+Option 3: Upgrade the axle with the RSC kit. (more info on the axle page) We can do the RSC kit in either bolt pattern.

 Q. What's the lowest lift with the conversion?